 Law No. 2017-1839, adopted on 30 December 2017, brought to a definite end the search and exploitation of hydrocarbons.
 The government's principal aim being the progressive phasing out of hydrocarbon production in the French territory by 2040, the Law provides that no new research permit for hydrocarbons will be granted by the government.

 iii Technological developments

-The development of smart grids has also been decided.
-Indeed, a Decree dated 31 August 2010 provided that new connection points must be equipped with smart meters from 1 January 2012 and provided for a test run or pilot for such equipment.
+The development of smart grids has also been decided, with a Decree dated 31 August 2010 providing that new connection points must be equipped with smart meters from 1 January 2012, and providing for a test run or pilot for equipment of this kind.

-Following the government announcement that 35 million smart meters will be provided to electricity customers throughout the country by 2020, the deployment started in December 2015.
-According to Enedis, this goal should be reached in 2021.
+Following the government announcement that 35 million smart meters would be provided to electricity customers throughout the country by 2020, the deployment started in December 2015.
+According to Enedis, this goal was to be reached in 2021.